gravitational/teleport/rfd/0152-automatic-database-users-mongodb.md

     - "myCustomRole@db3"
 ```

+Teleport assigns the roles specified in `db_roles` to the auto-provisioned user
+and the MongoDB cluster restricts in-database access based on the assigned
+roles.
+On top of that, Teleport enforces that the user can only access
+databases listed in `db_names`.

-Note that in the above example, even though the user is assigned role
+For example, in the above sample role, even though the user is assigned role
 `readAnyDatabase@admin`, Teleport will block access to databases not in the
 `db_names`.

+Of course, the user has the option to use `*` for `db_names` to soly rely on
+MongoDB's role management to restrict access.

 ### User accounts